CloudLabs-MOC/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/13-LAB-SC_100_Lab4_Ex2_Global_Secure_Access.md

 To establish secure networking, you will start by creating an Azure App Proxy and enrolling the client to Entra ID, before creating a connector.
 After that, you will configure an access policy and install the GSA client.
 Finally, you will test the GSA connection to ensure that everything is working properly.

+## Exercise Objective

+After completing this exercise, you'll be able to:

+- Activate Global Secure Access for enhanced security.
+- Enable TLS and install the private network connector for secure connections.
+- Create a shared folder on the server for collaboration.
+- Set up Quick Access and assign users for easier file access.
+- Join devices to Entra ID for seamless identity management.
+- Activate the traffic forwarding profile and download the GSA desktop client for secure traffic handling.

 ## Estimated Duration: 60 Minutes

 ## Architecture Diagram